 - Loss of bone of the facial skeleton.
 This is more pronounced as you age and can be addressed with facial implants to the chin and cheek or fat grafting to restore lost volume.

 - Only a highly trained and experienced surgeon can assess and treat these multiple causes of facial aging.
 A combination of skillfully performed surgery, laser skin resurfacing, and skin care will restore a natural, more youthful appearance while delivering a more pleasant and balanced look.
 Dr. Coan located in Cary, NC is an expert in facial rejuvenation and will tailor your procedure to your individual needs.

 Facelifts are performed with incisions that are hidden within the hairline behind the ear, within the natural creases of the ear, and sometimes underneath the chin.
 By placing incisions in these areas, plastic surgeons have found that the resulting scars are less noticeable.
 The facelift procedure if often combined with eyelid and forehead lift surgery for total facial rejuvenation.
 It is safe to combine all of these procedures in one surgery.

 Recovery from a facelift requires one to two weeks off work.
 It is safe to be up and about after the first week but your bruising and swelling may limit your social interactions for the full two weeks.
 Within about a month, you will be able to resume vigorous exercise, sleeping on your stomach or sides, and lifting heavy objects.
 You can apply makeup after the first week, as long as you avoid the incision areas.

 Call CARE Plastic Surgery at 919.484.4884 to speak with one of our Patient Care Coordinators about facelifts.
-They will be happy to give you more information and schedule a consultation with one of our highly trained surgeons.
+They will be happy to give you more information and schedule a consultation with our highly trained surgeon.